 In Western Australia, abortion is legal up until 20 weeks’ gestation, when performed by a medical practitioner.

-FWHC offers medical abortions up until eight weeks.
+FWHC offers medical abortions up until nine weeks.
+Medical abortions require two appointments at our centre.
 We also offer referrals for surgical terminations.

 Our nurses can provide comprehensive advice, help, information and support.
 Clients are encouraged to talk to a nurse to discuss.